 And while Yassin confirms that the ECA is currently examining the deal and its repercussions because of the potential difficulties for rising competitors if Uber dominates the market, she also reiterates that the ECA has no real authority to stop Uber from acquiring Careem.
 She goes on to add that it is necessary for the ECA to be granted the power to approve, or conditionally approve, requests for acquisition so that it can adequately monitor the consequences and address violations afterwards.

 Shaheen agrees and cites various foreign laws that grant competition regulators the authority to stop acquisitions.
 In the ECA’s annual report two years ago, the authority stated its desire to “amend the law to allow for a priori monitoring mechanisms for merger and acquisition deals, so that the competition authority’s role is enhanced.”

-After Yassin left, Sameh al-Torgoman, former chairman of the Cairo and Alexandria Stock Exchange and the current chairman of Beltone Financial (who was suspended for financial violations and resigned earlier this year), became ECA’s chairman.
-Torgoman took on ECA’s chairmanship in mid-January 2011, but he was accused of tampering with case reports that the ECA had prepared on a glass business suspected to use monopolistic practices.
+After Yassin left, Sameh al-Torgoman, former chairperson of the Cairo and Alexandria Stock Exchange and the current chairperson of Beltone Financial (who was suspended for financial violations and resigned earlier this year), became ECA’s chairperson.
+Torgoman took on ECA’s chair in mid-January 2011, but he was accused of tampering with case reports that the ECA had prepared on a glass business suspected to use monopolistic practices.
 He resigned from his position one year later.